akka/akka-http/docs/src/main/paradox/routing-dsl/directives/security-directives/index.md

 timing attacks.
 See for example [Timing Attacks Explained](http://emerose.com/timing-attacks-explained) for an explanation of the problem.

-To protect users of the library from that mistake the secret is not available through the API, instead the method `Credentials.Provided.verify(String)` should be used.
+To protect users of the library from that mistake the secret is not available through the API, instead the method `Credentials.ProvidedInRealm.verify(String)` should be used.
 It does a constant time comparison rather than returning early upon finding the first non-equal character.